Kimpa Vita: Religious tenets

 Much of her teaching is known from the Salve Antoniana, a prayer she adapted from the Catholic prayer Salve Regina (Hail Holy Queen) into an anthem of the movement.
 Among other things, the Salve Antoniana taught that God was only concerned with believers' intentions, not with sacraments or good works, and that Saint Anthony was the greatest one - in fact, a "second God".

 Kimpa Vita's teachings stated that Kongolese Catholicism was the true form of Catholicism and that the teachings and practices of white and Capuchin Catholics were incorrect and elitist.
 She believed that black people originated from the skin of a fig tree, and thus many followers of the Antonine Movement wore cloth spun from the bark of these trees.
 She believed that black was the true color of humanity and that white was the color of death, and thus taught that the principal characters in Christianity, including Jesus, Mary and Saint Francis, were all born in Kongo and were in fact Kongolese.
 Many of these beliefs were greatly influential in raising the hope and morale of the Kongolese people during a time of civil war and the transatlantic slave trade, times when both national identity and the perceived human worth of the Kongolese people were called into question.

 Kimpa Vita held a weekly rite of rebirth wherein she reenacted her reincarnation as Saint Anthony, ceremoniously dying each Friday and resurrecting each Saturday.

-In addition, Kimpa Vita taught that her followers should lead lives of chastity, yet hypocritically she would become pregnant three times.
+In addition, Kimpa Vita taught that her followers should lead lives of chastity, yet she would become pregnant three times.
 Two of these pregnancies she successfully aborted through the use of local medicine, yet her third pregnancy would come to fruition.
 This pregnancy was hidden from her followers and the child was never discovered by the Antonine Movement.